-University is about trying things you've never had the chance to do before.
-At Cambridge, you can do almost anything at almost any level, from 'having a go' to semi-professional, and your extra-curricular activities may even provide a springboard for subsequent careers.
+University is about trying new things.
+At Cambridge, you can do almost anything at almost any level, from ‘having a go’ to semi-professional.
+Your extra-curricular activities might provide a springboard for careers or be part of life beyond university too.

 Cambridge students are very active in numerous community projects, campaigns and charity work, both locally and worldwide.

-Cambridge RAG raises more than £160,000 annually for 10 student-selected charities in all manner of ways, such as Jailbreak, when sponsored students have 36 hours to get as far as possible without spending anything.
-Former jailbreakers have reached Australia, Rio de Janeiro, Thailand, Sweden and Miami.
+Cambridge RAG raises more than £100,000 annually for 10 student-selected charities.
+Jailbreak is one of their most popular fundraisers, with sponsored students racing to get as far as possible without spending anything in just 36 hours.
+Former jailbreakers have reached Australia, Brazil, Singapore, Spain and New York.

 Other community and charity groups include: